I have a question/concern/problem with AHL Live. Who should I contact?

 What is the AHL's development rule?

 In the AHL, player development is a top priority.
-The American Hockey League and the Professional Hockey Players' Association have the following development rule in place for the 2013-14 season:
+The American Hockey League and the Professional Hockey Players' Association have the following development rule in place:

 Of the 18 skaters (not counting two goaltenders) that teams may dress for a game, at least 13 must be qualified as "development players."
 Of those 13, 12 must have played in 260 or fewer professional games (including AHL, NHL and European elite leagues), and one must have played in 320 or fewer professional games.
 All calculations for development status are based on regular-season totals as of the start of the season.

 How many teams qualify for the Calder Cup Playoffs?